teambit/bit/scopes/workspace/variants/variants.docs.md

 ## Removing aspects

+> Note: Once a component has been tagged, any aspect configured for that component **can only** be removed from the component via the following `remove` method. (if you havent exported yet then `untag` would reset the effect of the tag)

-In many cases you don't want a specific aspect to be define on a subgroup but you don't want to use the propagate false, since you want to get other configuration from parent group.
+There are numerous scenarios where you would not want a specific aspect to be defined on a subgroup but you don't want to exclude the sub-group from upstream rules, or use the `propagate: false` flag, since you want to receive the other configurations from the parent group rule/s.

-This can be achived using the `"-"` as a value for the aspect configuration.
-This can also be used to remove aspect that
+In that case, removing a specific aspect can be achieved using `"-"` as the value for an aspect's configuration.
+This will remove this aspect from the current rule set.

+For instance, the following will remove `my-aspect2` from components in the `components/react/ui` set, while still inheriting other configs such as the `my-aspect3` aspect.

 ```json title="workspace.json
 "teambit.workspace/variants": {